Wandering Jew Plant Care and Growing | Complete Guide

 Firtilizer

-For strong, vibrant growth, feed your Tradescantia zebrina with a balanced, water-soluble fertilizer like 10-10-10 NPK or 20-20-20 NPK — that’s equal parts nitrogen for leafy growth, phosphorus for healthy roots, and potassium for overall plant strength.
+For strong, vibrant growth, feed your Tradescantia zebrina with a balanced, water-soluble fertilizer for leafy growth, phosphorus for healthy roots, and potassium for overall plant strength.

-Apply it every 4–6 weeks during the growing season, but always dilute to 50% strength to prevent nutrient burn.
-Mix a slow release powdered fertilizer into the soil once a year For a slow and steady boost.
+Apply it every 4–6 weeks in growing season, but always dilute to 50% strength to prevent nutrient burn.
+Mix a slow release powdered fertilizer into the soil once a year For a steady boost.

 Temprature and Humidity

-Wandering Jew thrives in warm conditions between 60–80°F (15–27°C), ideally in USDA hardiness zones 9–11.
-While it handles light frosts in these zones, severe cold can kill the plant, and although it tolerates heat better, extreme temperatures may scorch its foliage.
+Wandering Jew thrives in warm conditions between 60–80°F (15–27°C).It handles light frosts , severe cold can kill the plant, and although it tolerates heat better, extreme temperatures may scorch its foliage.

 Purning

-Think of pruning your Wandering Jew plant as giving it a stylish haircut to maintain a healthy look and prevents them from becoming too leggy.
+When pruning your Wandering Jew plant to maintain a healthy look and prevents from becoming leggy.
 Simply cut the stems back and pinch off the tips to encourage branching.
 Each pinch prompts the plant to send out two new shoots just below the cut.
 If it grows too long or unruly, trim it back hard and use the cuttings to start new plants.

 Repotting